Skip to main content

 We feel it is more important for students to have the opportunity to interact with one another and with teachers in exploring ideas, participating in the creative process, and developing their knowledge, skills, abilities, and inner qualities.
 The appropriate age for computer uses in the classroom is high school, and here they quickly learn to master it.

-Class 1 | 7 Years Old
+Class 1

-During the Class 1 year, the students are immersed in a rhythmic, engaging and deeply nourishing time from the moment they enter the room until the time they leave.
+Class 1 students are immersed in a rhythmic, engaging and deeply nourishing time from the moment they enter the room until the time they leave.
 They are individually greeted each morning and bade farewell in the afternoon, often with a riddle or question to contemplate until their return the next day.
 Routines are established, games are played, shapes are physically explored, numbers are sung, and drawings are made.

 Through the telling of folk and fairy tales the Class 1 teacher conveys messages of beauty, goodness, and truth to the students, enriching the child’s inner life.

-Class 2 | 8 Years Old
+Class 2

 Class 2 students begin to show an awareness of the world around them.
 World legends and fables resonate deeply with students of this age as they recognise the everyday attributes of humans which are shown through animals, and stories of the Saints.
+The Celtic myths such as the Celtic Dragon and The King of Ireland’s Son strongly appeal to the feeling qualities of the Class 2 student, where the magic is there sometimes and then disappears.

 A focus on writing and reading continues to build on the foundations laid in the previous year.
 Students also embark on their journey of the timetables as they begin to live into the world of mathematics with patterns and numbers.

 Main Lesson themes covered include legends and myths, Indigenous stories, Aesop’s fables, Russian fables, Celtic wonder tales and the local surroundings.
-Class 2 students also do many excursions and bushwalks on Arrernte Country.
+Class 2 students also do many excursions and bush walks on Arrernte Country.

-Class 3 | 9 Years Old
+Class 3

-The curriculum has a strong focus on practical subjects such as farming, gardening, and building.
+The age of nine often brings significant developmental change.
+The Class 3 students are becoming aware of themselves as individuals, it is a transitional time where they may be uncertain and questioning.The curriculum has a strong focus on practical subjects such as farming, gardening, and building.
 The class undertake a building project in the playground.
 The exploration of the Old Testament and Hebrew stories provide a solid foundation from which to serve this important stage of personal development.

 By Class 3 students bring greater confidence and fluency to their reading and writing.
 Their work with mathematics focuses on measurement and time, developing skills using the four processes of adding, subtracting, multiplying, and dividing.

-Class 4 | 10 Years Old
+Class 4

 The student’s expanding consciousness is supported through subjects such as Geography and the topic of ‘Human and Animal’.
 In English the students study grammar and further develop their listening skills.
 Mathematics sees an emphasis on fractions and number processes: factors, multiples, long multiplication, and division.

-Class 5 | 11 Years Old
+Class 5

 Class 5 students understand placing events in time and history.
 They learn about ancient peoples – the myths and legends of Ancient India, Babylonia, Sumeria, Persia, Egypt, and Greece.
 Studying the development of these civilisations they gain a sense of where our history begins.
 The students observe the natural world, experiencing its beauty, form, patterns, and numbers.